 If you ever travel to Stuttgart in southern Germany, make sure to have plenty of time as there is so much to explore.
-For automobile enthusiasts there are the Mercedes-Benz Museum or the Porsche Museum, as both companies have their headquarters close to Stuttgart, for art enthusiasts there are galleries and theaters and for families there is the Wilhelma Zoo.
+For automobile enthusiasts, there is the Mercedes-Benz Museum or the Porsche Museum, as both companies have their headquarters close to Stuttgart, for art enthusiasts there are galleries and theatres and for families, there is the Wilhelma Zoo.
 And each so much more.
-But due to my limited time in Stuttgart I stayed near the City Center and the Central Station and explored the area around.
-In total I had around 5 hours of time and I tried to explore and see as much as possible, see here now my Travel Diary of what I did in 300 minutes in Stuttgart.
+But due to my limited time in Stuttgart, I stayed near the City Center and the Central Station and explored the area around.
+In total, I had around 5 hours of time and I tried to explore and see as much as possible, see here now my Travel Diary of what I did in 300 minutes in Stuttgart.

 The Time was running and so I took another U-Bahn back to the main station to catch my regional train back home.
 You get a similar train ticket like in Bavaria and in the Allgäu area for Baden-Württemberg as well.
 This “Baden-Württemberg Ticket” can be bought for 1 to 5 adults, including the possibility to use any public transport in Stuttgart, and other Cities in Baden-Württemberg.
 I will soon share more about ‘Cheap regional train tickets in Germany’ in the Mobility Section here.